darrylmorley/lightspeed-retail-sdk/README.md

 - Automatic token management for authentication.
 - Support for paginated responses from the Lightspeed API.
 - Retry logic for handling transient network issues.
+- **NEW: Flexible token storage** - File-based, database, or custom storage options.
+- Support for both CommonJS and ES modules.

 ## Installation